When it's not just the thought that counts

 What the project says about ACE and the role of conservation travellers

-Petronel Niewoud, Director Care for Wild Africa Rhino Sanctuary: Care for Wild has been in partnership with African Conservation Experience for many years, which has allowed us to become the centre of excellence that we are.
-We care for orphaned rhinos from when they first arrive at us as babies often in a critical condition, right up until adulthood.
-Through volunteer support we have saved a great number of animals, of various species, that would otherwise have had nowhere to go.
+Petronel Niewoud, Director Care for Wild Africa Rhino Sanctuary: Care for Wild has been in partnership with African Conservation Experience for many years, allowing us to become the centre of excellence we are.
+We care for orphaned rhinos from when they first arrive at us as babies often in critical condition, right up until adulthood.
+Through volunteer support, we have saved a great number of animals, of various species, that would otherwise have had nowhere to go.
 ACE provides both the funds and the hands to achieve our aims through volunteers.
 Simply put, without them we would not exist.